Fields Corner station: History

 The pedestrian tunnel from Charles Street was controversially closed in January 1970 due to crime and vandalism.
 In the mid-1980s, the platforms were extended for six-car trains, which were introduced in 1988.

 The MBTA issued a $4.3 million design contract for renovations of Ashmont, Shawmut, and Fields Corner stations on May 3, 2001.
 Shawmut and Fields Corner reached 100% design by January 10, 2003; Ashmont was delayed due to design changes.
 The MBTA broke ground for the Red Line Rehabilitation Project - a $67 million reconstruction of Shawmut, Fields Corner, and Savin Hill stations - in October 2003.

 Construction began in March 2004.
 The renovations changed the layout of the station, with a new fare lobby under the tracks.
 Original plans to include public art as part of the Arts on the Line program were removed in budget cuts; only historical interpretive panels were installed.
 The new entrance lobby opened on December 22, 2006, making it the final fare-controlled station on the MBTA to be converted to use the CharlieCard-based automated fare collection system.
 The station renovation was completed on September 23, 2008.

-Bus connections

-Fields Corner is a major MBTA bus transfer point serviced by seven local routes and limited service route 191: